Logiqx/python-bs4/README.md

 ### Building a Custom Image

+#### Alpine Linux

-To build a custom image for a specific version of the Python or Alpine use the following syntax:
+To build a custom image for a specific version of the Python or Alpine Linux use the following syntax:

 ```
 docker image build --build-arg PYTHON_VERSION=3.8 . -t python-bs4:3.8-alpine3.11